0day404/0day404/README.md

 [English](./README.md) | [简体中文](./README_zh-CN.md)

 # 👋 About me<img src="https://emojis.slackmojis.com/emojis/images/1588866973/8934/hellokittydance.gif?1588866973" alt="Hi" width="42" />
-- Hi, I'm Sage (◍-ᴗ-◍)!
+- Hello, this is Sage (◍-ᴗ-◍)!
-- A commoner.
-I'm an ordinary guy, always an apprentice, but aspiring to greatness!
+- An ordinary man.
+Forever harbouring the heart of an apprentice, but aspiring to greatness!
 - I love network security, specialize in web penetration testing, and know a little bit about development.
 - Loves network security, specializes in web penetration testing, knows a little bit about development.
 Believes in the six "hacker ethics", supports the "open source movement".
 - I love poems, I love infectious words, and I hope my code will be as beautiful as poems someday!